Minneapolis Divorce Lawyers

 What Are the Grounds for Divorce in Minnesota?

-Minnesota is a no-fault divorce state, meaning if you and your spouse feel that your marriage is irretrievably broken, you do not need to show fault to file for a divorce.
-You can state that an irretrievable breakdown lead to the divorce.
+Minnesota is a no-fault divorce state.
+If you and your spouse feel your marriage is irretrievably broken, you must not show fault to file for a divorce.
+You can state that an irretrievable breakdown leads to splitting up.

 How Do I Begin the Divorce Process?

 To initiate a divorce, one spouse must complete a Summons and Petition for Dissolution of Marriage in Minnesota.
-Within this petition will be important information, such as income, property, debts, and whether you have any children together.
-Once this petition is complete, it will need to be served to the other spouse.
-If you need help navigating how to file for divorce in MN or MN divorce laws, call a dissolution lawyer at our family law firm at (612) 712-3890.
+This petition will contain important information, such as income, property, debts, and whether you have children together.
+Once this petition is complete, it must be served to the other spouse.
+If you need help navigating how to file for divorce in MN or understand the divorce laws, call a family law lawyer at our family law firm at (612) 712-3890.

 What's the Difference Between Contested & Uncontested Divorce?

-An uncontested divorce is where you and your spouse have reached an agreement about all matters in your divorce, including child custody, parenting time, child support, spousal support, and equitable distribution.
+An uncontested divorce is where you and your spouse have agreed about all matters, including child custody, parenting time, child support, spousal support, and equitable distribution.

-In a contested divorce, you and your spouse disagree on one or more of these issues and require additional help to reach a settlement.
-This may happen during mediation or you both might have to go to court.
+In a contested divorce, you and your spouse disagree on one or more of these issues and require additional help to settle.
+This may happen during mediation, or you both might have to go to court.

 Is There a Waiting Period to File for Divorce in MN?